We are thrilled to announce that St. Clement’s Church refurbishment is now complete!!

 The Church of England has provided a number of resources to help people during this time of isolation.
 For more information about services on line, follow this link:

-A message for the Ninth Sunday after Trinity, 9th August 2020
+A message for the Fifteenth Sunday after Trinity, 20th September 2020

 Since 2011, most of the sermons delivered at our 11am Sunday Services have been recorded.